Albert of Saxony

 Albert wrote a treatise on proportions dedicated to the analysis of motion, highly influenced by the treatise De proportionibus velocitatum in motibus of Thomas Bradwardine.
 He explains in a synthetic way the elements of the theory of proportions, applying this theory to different motions (local motion, alteration, augmentation, and diminution).
 Motion is to be studied “from the point of view of the cause” and “from the point of view of the effect”.
 Like Oresme, Albert adopts the idea that motion varies according to a geometrical progression when the relation of motive force to resistance varies arithmetically.
 His treatise is less innovative than Oresme’s, but it is a clear exposition that was very widely read.

 Albert was interested in certain mathematical problems.
-To this end, he wrote a question on the squaring of the circle as well as questions on John of Sacrobosco’s Treatise on the Sphere.
 In addition to authoritative arguments and purely empirical justifications, his question on the squaring of the circle uses properly mathematical arguments appealing to both Euclid (in the version of Campanus of Novarra) and Archimedes (translated by Gerard of Cremona).
 His most original contribution is a proposal to dispense with Euclid’s proposition X.1, replacing it with a postulate stating that if A is less than B, then there exists a quantity C such that A<C<B.

 Finally, a treatise De maximo et minimo, considering the limits of active and passive potencies, written in the tradition of the Oxford Calculators, at the frontiers of logic and natural philosophy.